nemanjajelisijevic/javaDaemon/README.md

 allowing the main thread to loop and be responsive.

-It maps public methods of the prototype class (annotated @Daemonize) to Daemons methods with same signature, except the return type is mapped to an output argument (Closure<ReturnType>) which is instanced upon the Daemon methods call, and handed to the main looper for execution once the method returns.
+It maps public methods of the prototype class (annotated @Daemonize) to Daemons methods with same signature, except the return type is mapped to an output argument (Closure <ReturnType>) which is instantiated upon the Daemon methods call, and handed to the main looper for execution once the method returns.

 That being said, a Daemon can be called anywhere, but it only returns a Closure to MAIN thread.